About the Traffic Enforcement Centre

 If a debt is registered at the Traffic Enforcement Centre, does it mean that I have a judgment?

 No it does not.
-Registration of a debt at the Traffic Enforcement Centre does not lead to a County Court judgment being issued and your credit rating will not in any way be affected.
+Registration of the Charge Certificate at the Traffic Enforcement Centre does not lead to a County Court judgment being issued and your credit rating will not in any way be affected.

 Contacting the Traffic Enforcement Centre (TEC)